The story of

-The Story of Oakham Castle
+Oakham Castle

 The Great Hall of Oakham Castle is the finest surviving example of Norman domestic architecture in Europe.
 It was built between 1180 and 1190.
 The surviving structure is the impressive Great Hall of the Castle, where banquets and courts would have been held.

 Rutland County Council bid for a Heritage Lottery Fund Grant and in 2014 Oakham Castle was awarded £2.1 Million by the Heritage Lottery Fund.
-Following extensive refurbishment works, the Castle re-opened to the public on 30th May 2016, and is now open 5 days a week with improved facilities offering an interactive and comprehensive guide to its 800 year history.
+Following extensive refurbishment works, the Castle re-opened to the public on 30th May 2016, and is now open 5 days a week with improved facilities offering an interactive and comprehensive guide to its 800-year history.

 Horseshoes

-The Rutland Heritage Shop at Oakham Castle
+The Rutland Heritage Shop

 Oakham Castle also has a small gift shop with a host of souvenirs and gifts to suit any taste and budget.
+Unique gifts featuring local landmarks and scenes around Rutland, to retro games and more.
+There are Local History books and a detailed guide of Oakham Castle, toys and of course our children's guide with puzzles and quizzes galore.

-The Rutland Heritage shop at Rutland County Museum.
+The Rutland Heritage shop at

 Again this has a great range of quality educational toys unique to Oakham, beautiful artisan gifts, and pocket money souvenirs.